ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 #### Offensive language

 Monitor sent or received email messages in your organization for offensive language.
-Configure the offensive language model for a match accuracy percentage and email messages meeting intent and language criteria are flagged for review.
+Configure the offensive language model for a match accuracy percentage to flag email messages meeting intent and language criteria for review.
 The model uses a combination of machine learning, artificial intelligence, and keywords to identify inappropriate email messages as part of anti-harassment and cyber bullying monitoring requirements.
-If preventing or blocking offensive language in communications is an additional requirement for your organization, create a [data loss prevention policy](create-test-tune-dlp-policy.md) that uses a [custom keyword dictionary](create-a-keyword-dictionary.md) of offensive terms.
+To prevent or block offensive language in communications for your organization, create a [data loss prevention policy](create-test-tune-dlp-policy.md) that uses a [custom keyword dictionary](create-a-keyword-dictionary.md) of offensive terms.

 The offensive language model currently supports English keywords and monitors the body of email messages.
 The offensive language model monitors email for sentiment associated with the following types of language: